ous-sama22/UniCourt-Automation-Back-end/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Both the backend and frontend repositories are licensed under the MIT License.
+See the LICENSE file in each repository for details.